70Gage70/Sargassum.jl/docs/src/getting-started.md

 - [`SargassumFromAFAI.jl`](https://github.com/70Gage70/SargassumFromAFAI.jl): Downloading raw AFAI data and generating Sargassum distribution maps.
 - [`SargassumColors.jl`](https://github.com/70Gage70/SargassumColors.jl): Color maps and general plot styling.

-Each of these packages can be used individually, but most end-users will want to simply using `Sargassum.jl` to have all functionality in one location.
+Each of these packages can be used individually, but most end-users will want to simply use `Sargassum.jl` to have all functionality in one location.
 Together, this represents a fully featured Sargassum analysis toolkit.

 Sargassum.jl was developed by the [Nonlinear Dynamics Group](https://nonlinear.earth.miami.edu/index.html) at the University of Miami.
 Refer [here](cite.md) for citation information.